Green Ambassador Certificate

 ECONOMY

 Finance executive with 25+ years of global leadership across finance, operations, IT, and government contracting.
-Known for driving transformation, scalability, and shareholder value, I deliver strategic, data-driven solutions that enhance ROIC, optimize capital, and empower teams through servant leadership across corporate, mid-market, and private equity-backed organizations.
+Drives transformation, scalability, and shareholder value through data-driven strategy, optimizing capital and ROIC while empowering teams with servant leadership across corporate, mid-market, and private equity-backed organizations.

 -